arisohandriputra/LLHD-Monitor/README.md

 # LLHD Monitor - Low-Level HDD Health Monitor

-A free, lightweight Windows utility that reads **S.M.A.R.T. data** directly from your HDD, SSD, and NVMe drives and turns it into a plain health and performance score.
+A free, lightweight Windows utility that reads **S.M.A.R.T. data** directly from your HDD, SSD, NVMe, and USB drives and turns it into a plain health and performance score with live temperature, read/write speed measurement, and a system tray that keeps watch in the background.

 **Website & Documentation → [hddmonitor.github.io](https://hddmonitor.github.io/)**